cedricbonhomme/cedricbonhomme.org/content/more.md

 +++
 title = "More"
-description = "and more stuff..." date = "2024-08-19"
+description = "and more stuff…" date = "2024-08-19"
 author = "Cédric Bonhomme"
 +++